mhmtk/EasyIM/README.md

-mpTicTacToe
+EasyIM
 ===========

-A multiplayer TicTacToe application in Java.
+A simple chat application in Java.
+This was done to get experience with Networking.